Skip to content

 NSF-61 Potable certification

-NSF/ANSI food-grade hexagonal floating covers (AWTT Hexprotect® AQUA: 99% sunlight blocking, up to 95% evaporation reduction) suppress algae, reduce treatment chemical use by 70–90%, and retain reservoir capacity during drought — without taking service reservoirs offline.
+For EU water utilities, an NSF/ANSI food-grade hexagonal floating cover suppresses algae, cuts treatment chemical use by 70–90%, and retains reservoir capacity during drought — without taking service reservoirs offline.
+EuroCover quotes both Hexprotect® AQUA (NSF/ANSI by default) and Hexofloat® (food-grade material available on request) for this brief.

 EU water utilities face compounding pressure: drought-driven supply constraints, taste-and-odor complaints from algae blooms, rising treatment costs, and tightening EU Drinking Water Directive compliance.
 Floating covers address all four at the source — by blocking the sunlight that drives algae and the surface area that drives evaporation.

-• NSF/ANSI food-grade HDPE (FDA-compliant formulations available) for direct contact with drinking water.
+• NSF/ANSI food-grade HDPE documentation (FDA-compliant formulations available).

 Benefits for water utilities